Menu

 Calloway was a master of energetic scat singing and led one of the most popular dance bands in the United States from the early 1930s to the late 1940s.
 His band included trumpeters Dizzy Gillespie, Jonah Jones, and Adolphus "Doc" Cheatham, saxophonists Ben Webster and Leon "Chu" Berry, guitarist Danny Barker, bassist Milt Hinton, and drummer Cozy Cole.

 Calloway was the first African-American to have a nationally syndicated radio program.
 In 1993, Calloway received the National Medal of Arts from the United States Congress.
 He posthumously received the Grammy Lifetime Achievement Award in 2008.
 His song "Minnie the Moocher" was inducted into the Grammy Hall of Fame in 1999, and added to the Library of Congress' National Recording Registry in 2019.
-Three years later in 2022, the National Film Registry selected his home films for preservation as "culturally, historically or aesthetically significant films".
-He is also inducted into the Big Band and Jazz Hall of Fame and the International Jazz Hall of Fame.
+In 2022, the National Film Registry selected his home films for preservation as "culturally, historically or aesthetically significant films".
+He was inducted into the Big Band and Jazz Hall of Fame and the International Jazz Hall of Fame.

 Source : Wikipedia